 If an entire IP datagram may be transmitted within a single 1394 packet, it is unfragmented and the first quadlet of the data payload shall conform to the format illustrated below.

-Figure 2 - Unfragmented datagramencapsulation header format
+Figure 2 - Unfragmented encapsulation header format

-The lf field shall be zero to indicate an unfragmented datagram.
+The lf field shall be zero .

 The ether_type field shall indicate the nature of the datagram that follows, as specified by the following table.